Distributed Computing in the Asynchronous LOCAL model: The asynchronous LOCAL model(s)

-The \dcpld\/ model assumes that the first instruction of a process $p_v$ is to place its identity into its output buffer $q_v^{out}$.
-We denote by $\time(v)$ the round at which this occurs.
+The \dcpld\/ model also assumes that the first instruction of a process $p_v$ is to place its identifier into its output buffer $b_v^{out}$.
+We denote by $\time(v)$ the round at which this event occurs.
 The message sent by $p_v$ is thus the pair $(\id(v),\time(v))$.
 Note that $p_v$ is aware of $\time(v)$.
-Then $p_v$ waits for a prescribed number of rounds, and accumulate messages of the form $(\id(w), \time(w))$ sent by nodes $w$ in the network.
+Then $p_v$ waits for a prescribed number of rounds, and accumulates messages of the form $(\id(w), \time(w))$ sent by nodes $w$ in the network.
 After this prescribed number of rounds, $p_v$ computes its outputs based on the received data.
 Observe that a process $p_v$ that wakes up late may receive messages $(\id(w), \time(w))$ from nodes $w$ that are at unbounded distance in the network.
+On the other hand, a process $p_v$ that wakes up early may receive no messages for an arbitrary long period of time, depending on when the other processes wake up, if they wake up at all (since they may have crashed).